Oregon vs. Texas Tech prediction, odds, line: 2026 Orange Bowl and CFP quarterfinal picks from proven model

-Oregon vs. Texas Tech prediction, odds, time: 2026 Orange Bowl and CFP quarterfinal picks by proven model
+Oregon vs. Texas Tech prediction, odds, time: 2026 Orange Bowl and CFP quarterfinal picks by advanced model

 The SportsLine Projection Model has revealed its Oregon vs. Texas Tech picks for the Orange Bowl 2026 and College Football Playoff quarterfinals on New Year's Day